 During different phases of construction, access to our campus will be limited.
 However, we will ensure that access to the Church, Chapel, and Hall Life Center remains uninterrupted throughout the entire construction project.
 We are collaborating with our construction partner, Tellepson, to determine the precise timing of the access disruptions to our campus.

-At this stage, we estimate the total project cost to be $50 to $55 million.
+At this stage, we estimate the total project cost to be approximately $55 million.
 However, this figure is subject to change since the design process is still in its early phase.
 Factors such as the unpredictable impact of tariffs may affect overall costs, making contingency planning a key priority.
 We are committed to informing parishioners as the design evolves and cost estimates are refined.

 None - the Episcopal Diocese of Texas does not fund the construction or refurbishment of buildings on parish properties.